 More and more, we're starting to wake up to the fact that chronic, prolonged stress—while common—isn't normal.

-In a move that resonated with many, the World Health Organization reclassified and expanded its definition of burnout in May.
+In a move that resonated with many, the World Health Organization1 reclassified and expanded its definition of burnout2 in May.
 It is now considered an "occupational phenomenon," with symptoms including "feelings of energy depletion or exhaustion; increased mental distance from one's job, or feelings of negativism or cynicism related to one's job; and reduced professional efficacy."